LithiumSR/media_information_service/Endpoints.md

 	` orderBy=[popularity|release date:desc|release date:asc]`

+	` service=[itunes|discogs]`

 * **Success Response:**
   * **Code:** 200 OK<br />
     **Content:** `[{
         "labels": "Label here ",
         "genre": "Genres here",
+        "collection": "Collection here"
         "releaseDate": "2018",
         "title": "Title here"
+        "linkpreview": "Link to preview here"
 		}]`

+	**Attention**
+	- The field "label" is avaiable only when the service used is Discogs.
+	- The field "collection" and "linkpreview" is avaiable only when the service used is iTunes.
+	- The default service is iTunes, unless otherwise specified.

 * **Error Response:**
 	* **Code:** 400 Bad Request  <br />